hujhax/austin-improv-wiki/Troupes/Pom-Pom Sisterhood.md

 ## History
 Their first show was on 4/10/08.

-Shortly afterwards, they played in [[The 2008 Ladies Are Funny Festival]].
+Shortly afterwards, they played in [[Festival/The 2008 Ladies Are Funny Festival|The 2008 Ladies Are Funny Festival]].

 [[Category/Troupes|Category:Troupes]]
 [[Category/All-Female Troupes|Category:All-Female Troupes]]